-I hope this post helps if you are feeling under the weather.
+Feeling under the weather?
 Even when we eat very well, occasionally we fall victim to the drag of getting sick.
 It's all good because there's a lesson in there - its teaching us to relax harder!

 The first thing to recognize is that it is time to rest, and that's okay.

 Once we settle into that zone of relaxation, and we've got a few helpers for our immunity, we can get better FASTER than normal.
 As we'll be feeding our immune system while we rest.
 (If we are pretending we aren't sick, or taking medicine to push through and still eating junk food/sugar, we will likely be sick much longer than we could be as white sugar slows the action of your immune power, eating or drinking 100 grams of sugar (about 2 cans of soda) can reduce the ability of white blood cells to kill germs by forty percent.)

 The second thing we do is to head to the nearest heath food store.
 Or - ask someone to do it for us!